vlyot/FED-Assignment-1/README.md

 ### Media
 - The photos used in this site were obtained from google images:
 - The background image for the website was taken from Giphy (https://giphy.com/explore/sonder?sort=relevant)
+- The music was embedded from spotify (spotify.com)

 ### Acknowledgements